prossel/WebSocket-Serial-Gateway/README.md

 python3 gateway.py /dev/cu.usbmodem101 9600 localhost 8765
 ```

+Special device values

+/list
+: Server sends the list of available serial port devices and closes the connection

+/last
+: Use the last available serial port device.
+Usually it's the lastly connected.

 ### Development

 Use nodemon to restart the server when the script is modified.